 - 5) Mortality.
 Mortality at 80% of the 1994 Variable Annuity MGDB Mortality Tables (1994 MGDB tables) through age 95 increasing by 1% each year to 100% of the 1994 MGDB tables at age 115 shall be assumed in the projection used to the determine the greatest present value amount required under section A3.3)B)2)(b). - 6) Projection Frequency.
-The projection used to the determine the greatest present value amount required under section A3.3)B)2)(b) shall be calculated using an annual or more frequent time step, such as quarterly.
-For time steps more frequent than annual, assets supporting Projected Account Values at the start of each projectional year may be retained in such funds until year-end (i.e., margin earned during the year will earn the fund rates instead of the Discount Rate until year end) or removed after each time step.
+The projection used to determine the greatest present value amount required under section A3.3)B)2)(b) shall be calculated using an annual or more frequent time step, such as quarterly.
+For time steps more frequent than annual, assets supporting Account Values at the start of a year may be retained in such funds until year-end (i.e., margin earned during the year will earn the fund rates instead of the Discount Rate until year end) or removed after each time step.
 However, the same approach shall be applied for all years.
-Subsequent to each projection year end, Projected Net Revenues for the year shall earn the Discount Rate.
 Similarly, projected benefits, lapses, elections and other contractholder activity can be assumed to occur annually or at the end of each time step, but the approach shall be consistent for all years. - 7) Contractholder Election Rates.
 Contractholder election rates shall be 15% per annum for any elective ITM benefit except guaranteed withdrawal benefits, but only to the extent such election does not terminate a more valuable benefit subject to election.
 GMDBs are not benefits subject to election.
 Exception: Contractholder election rates shall be 100% at the last opportunity to elect an ITM benefit, but only to the extent such election does not terminate a more valuable benefit subject to election.
-A benefit is more valuable if it is more ITM in absolute dollars using the definition of ITM in subsections 5).
+A benefit is more valuable if it is more ITM in absolute dollars using the definition of ITM in subsection 5).

-For guaranteed minimum withdrawal benefits, a partial withdrawal equal to the applicable percentage in Table III applied to the contract's maximum allowable partial withdrawal, shall be projected.
+For guaranteed minimum withdrawal benefits, a partial withdrawal equal to the applicable percentage in Table III applied to the contract's maximum allowable partial withdrawal shall be projected.
 However, if the contract's minimum allowable partial withdrawal exceeds the partial withdrawal from applying the rate in Table III to the contract's maximum allowable partial withdrawal, then the contract's minimum allowable partial withdrawal shall be projected.